 On this dayMar 29, 1944

-Mourners Bury Black Minister Lynched for his Land in Mississippi
+Black Minister, Lynched for Land, Laid to Rest in Mississippi

-On March 29, 1944, mourners gathered at the funeral of Rev. Isaac Simmons, a black man and farmer lynched three days earlier in Amite County, Mississippi.
+On March 29, 1944, mourners gathered at the funeral of Rev. Isaac Simmons, three days after he was lynched in Amite County, Mississippi.

-Before his death, Rev. Simmons controlled more than 270 acres of debt-free land in Amite County, Mississippi, that his family had owned since 1887.
+Before his death, Rev. Simmons controlled more than 270 acres of debt-free Amite County land that his family had owned since 1887.
 This was very unusual among black families in the South, where racism and poverty had posed obstacles to economic advancement for generations.
 A farmer and minister, Rev. Simmons worked the land with his children and grandchildren, producing crops and selling the property’s lumber.

 In 1941, a rumor spread that there was oil in southwest Mississippi.
 A group of six white men decided they wanted the Simmons’ land and warned Rev. Simmons to stop cutting lumber.
 Rev. Simmons consulted a lawyer to work out the dispute and ensure his children would be the sole heirs to the property.